 Sangha and precept practice

-To my way of thinking, this is perhaps one of the most important aspects of a sesshin.
-Sangha is not just a word-substitution for our fellow sitters.
-Sangha extends to “all-beings”, which is of course nothing other than our true-self.
+This is perhaps one of the most important aspects of a sesshin.
+Sangha is not just a word-substitution for our fellow sitters or members.
+Sangha extends to “all-beings”, which is of course another word for our true-self.